 Next up on this top Statistics Interview Questions and Answers blog, let us take a look at the intermediate set of questions.

 A left-skewed distribution is one where the left tail is longer than that of the right tail.
 Here, it is important to note that the mean < median < mode.

-Descriptive statistics: Descriptive statistics is used to summarize from a sample set of data like the standard deviation or the mean.
+Descriptive Statistics: Descriptive statistics is used to summarize a sample set of data like the standard deviation or the mean.

 Inferential statistics: Inferential statistics is used to draw conclusions from the test data that are subjected to random variations.

 31. What are the types of sampling in Statistics?

 There are four main types of data sampling as shown below: